 Sal Salis - At a Glance

 The attraction lies in the coral reef, just a few metres off shore, and its colourful corals and marine residents.
 Ningaloo is also acknowledged as the best place in the world to swim with the world’s largest fish, the Whale Shark, as these gentle giants migrate through every year.
-From August 2016, swimming with humpback whales will also be a highlight for guests at Sal Salis.
+From the month of August, swimming with humpback whales is also a highlight for guests at Sal Salis.
 The coastal dunes and gorges in the Cape Range National Park provide a prolific terrestrial wildlife experience with red kangaroo, euros, echidnas, emus and more seen in and around the camp.